ahtshamzafar1/Computer-Vision/README.md

 # ComputerVision

+# Basic Open CV
+- Importing videos
+- Default Webcam Live Streaming
+- Basic Operations (Color Conversions, Image Blur, Edge Detector, Dilation, Erosion )
+- Resizing and Cropping
+- Shapes and Texts on image

+# Vertical Edge and Line_Detector
+Numpy Based Edge Detector using edge detection kernels.
+Implemented from scratch using only numpy for processing.
+Outputs higher number in case of detected edges, and outputs lower number in case no edges (Number itself depends on amount of edges detected).

 # Object Detection-YOLO V3
 Object detection is one of the most researched and utilized topic in Applied AI real world problems.